metinmayi/Listify/README.md

 * Express

 ## Authentication
 I've chosen to authenticate users through my API.
-This is to demonstrate that my knowledge of managing a database and fetching data.
+This is to demonstrate my knowledge of managing a database and fetching data.

 ## API
 I created my own API that I've hosted through Heroku.
 It can be found here: